Key takeaways

 The easiest way to retrofit your intercom system is to invest in a wireless intercom system.

-The reason is that wireless intercoms don’t require you to install new wiring or replace old wiring — which can be incredibly expensive.
-You can save money retrofitting a wireless intercom by simply leaving the wiring in your walls!
+The reason is that wireless intercoms don’t require installing new wiring or replacing old wiring — which can be incredibly expensive.
+You can save money retrofitting a wireless intercom by leaving the wiring in your walls!

 Furthermore, the best retrofit intercom systems only need three connections: power, internet, and door strike.
-In these cases, you’ll be able to get a new intercom up and running without having to worry about the quality of the wires connecting each in-unit device to the base station at the entrance.
+In these cases, you’ll be able to get a new intercom up and running without worrying about the quality of the wires connecting each in-unit device to the base station at the entrance.

-Lastly, with next-generation technology in retrofit intercoms, residents can unlock the door, video chat with visitors, and digitally grant access to guests right from their smartphones.
+Lastly, with next-generation technology in retrofit intercoms, residents can unlock the door, video chat with visitors, and digitally grant guests access right from their smartphones.

 As a result, residents won’t need to be in their units to manage property access.
 Instead, they can manage access from anywhere!